edhowland/viper/CONTRIBUTING.md

 ### Key Mappings

 Each possible keystroke is mapped to a Ruby symbol.
 Normal letters and numbers are mapped to: key_a..key_z, key_A..key_Z and key_0..key_9.
-All punction keys, control keys, function keys and special keys like left, right, up and down arrows are mapped to symbolicnames like: :space, :backspace, :up, :fn_1, etc. See the file lib/mappings/key_mappings.rb for a complete list.
+All punction keys, control keys, function keys and special keys like left, right, up and down arrows are mapped to symbolic names like: :space, :backspace, :up, :fn_1, etc. See the file lib/mappings/key_mappings.rb for a complete list.

 ### Bindings